 The HIV services system provides several types of coordination, referral, and follow-up services that eliminate barriers and help people with HIV get connected and stay in care.
 Medical Case Management (MCM) is the backbone of the HIV services delivery system and the primary way of ensuring that people with HIV access, receive, and stay in primary medical care.
-MCM assess the primary and immediate needs of people with HIV, coordinate referrals, and follow-up with critical core medical and support services to ensure people with HIV remain in medical care.
-The services that are provided are in alignment with the National HIV/AIDS Strategy and focus on entry into care, retention in care and viral load suppression.
+MCM functions include, but are not limited to, assessment of primary and immediate needs of people living with HIV, coordination of referrals and follow-up with critical core medical and support services to ensure people with HIV remain in medical care.
+The services provided are in alignment with the National HIV/AIDS Strategy and focus on entry into care, retention in care and viral load suppression.